opendatahub-io/kserve/docs/odh/oci-model-storage.md

 The MobileNet v2-7 model is available at the [onnx/models](https://github.com/onnx/models/tree/main/validated/vision/classification/mobilenet)
 GitHub repository.
 This model is in ONNX format.

-The ODH projects provides configurations for the OpenVINO model server, which supports models in ONNX format.
+The ODH project provides configurations for the OpenVINO model server, which supports models in ONNX format.
 Thus, this guide will use this model server to demonstrate how deploy the MobileNet v2-7 model stored in an OCI image.